JoJo's Bizarre Adventure (video game): Reception

-In Japan, Game Machine listed JoJo's Bizarre Adventure on their February 1, 1999 issue as being the most-successful arcade game of the month.
-The magazine also listed JoJo's Bizarre Adventure: Heritage for the Future on their November 15, 1999 issue as being the most-successful arcade game of the month.
-It went on to be the third highest-grossing arcade software of 1999 in Japan, below Virtua Striker 2 and Street Fighter Alpha 2.
+In Japan, Game Machine listed JoJo's Bizarre Adventure as the most successful arcade game of January 1999; the magazine also listed Heritage for the Future as the most successful arcade game of November 1999.
+It went on to be the third highest-grossing arcade software of 1999 in Japan, below Sega's Virtua Striker 2 and Capcom's own Street Fighter Alpha 3.
 On home consoles, the game was a best-seller in Japan, having sold more than 300,000 units by March 2000.

 The Dreamcast version received favorable reviews, while the PlayStation and HD versions received "mixed or average reviews", according to the review aggregation websites GameRankings and Metacritic.